awslabs/ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale/README.md

 	$ cd ec2-spot-labs/workshops/running-amazon-ec2-workloads-at-scale
 	```

 1. Feel free to browse around.
-You can also browse the directory structure in the **Environment** tab.
+You can also browse the directory structure in the **Environment** tab, and even edit files directly there.

 ### 4\.
-Create an Amazon EC2 Launch Template
+Create the development environment Amazon EC2 Launch Template

 EC2 Launch Templates reduce the number of steps required to create an instance by capturing all launch parameters within one resource.